-The Virtual COM serial port connection can be used with a Terminal emulator such as PuTTY, to access a range of configuration, alignment and debug tools within QMX, all delivered over the serial terminal interface.
-There are additional serial ports which may be enabled at a later time (firmware enhancement).
+The Virtual COM serial port connections can be used with a Terminal emulator such as PuTTY, to access a range of configuration, alignment and debug tools within QMX, all delivered over the serial terminal interface.
+There are additional serial ports which may be enabled (QMX+ AUX port, PTT port).
 The complete configuration menu is from the terminal too.
 Alignment tools include an RF sweep tool which uses the QMX' own internal signal generator injected into the RF port, to sweep across the band pass filters so you can check whether the performance is optimal and make adjustments if desired.